Drug Testing in Child Custody Disputes

 Before the court will consider Tameka’s accusations, she will likely have to present evidence to the court that supports her claims that Usher is using illegal drugs.
 And even if Usher were ordered to undergo testing and the result turned out to be positive, it does not automatically mean that Tameka would be given the sole custody she has been fighting for.
 It all comes down to what is in the best interest of their two children.

 Drug or alcohol testing is just one of many issues that can arise in a custody or visitation matter.
 At Mello & Pickering, LLP, we handle countless custody cases and can answer any questions you may have.
-Call us for a free 20 minute phone consultation or to set up an in person meeting at (408) 288-7800.
+Call us for a free consultation or to set up an in person meeting at (408) 288-7800.